 - Follow the posting menus then paste your caption from your clipboard.

 Planoly is not bad.
 Auto post is useful for business accounts, just know that if you have a personal account you must post manually.
 If manual posting is the case for you, don’t worry it only takes a few seconds to post if you have everything ready in Planoly.

-One of the main benefits to Planoly over other scheduling tools is that it allows you to post to stories on the free version, huge plus.
+One of the main benefits to Planoly over other Instagram scheduling apps is that it allows you to post to stories on the free version, a huge plus.

 There were some problems.
 Sometimes Planoly deleted an image when moving from the app to Instagram.
 We noticed this happened when Instagram needed to refresh.
 So, if you open it beforehand or move fast when on the “post to story or feed” screen once it redirects you to Instagram, this reduces the likelihood of it happening.
 It is a bit annoying, but the glitches were nothing in comparison to Hopper HQ.